gitguy1/pfizerbrain/README.md

 PfizerBrain is what can happen to your brain after getting [Pfizered](https://pfizered.ca)

-PfizerBrain consists of many brain related ailments ranging from simple forgetfulness all the way to symptoms similar to early onset alzheimer's.
+PfizerBrain consists of many brain related ailments ranging from simple forgetfulness all the way to symptoms similar to alzheimer's.
 Details to follow.

 Video testimonies coming soon...